BetonQuest/BetonQuest/documentation/Documentation/Compatibility.md

 ```

 #### Stat level: `aureliumstatslevel`
-Checks is the player has the spesified stat level.
+Checks if the player has the specified stat level.
 The amount can be a variable or a number.
 The player needs to be on that level or higher to meet the condition.
 You can disable this behaviour by adding the `equal` argument, then the player must match the specified level exactly.
 ```YAML linenums="1"